- Search The Registry

 By the end of 1865, Cromwell returned to Philadelphia; he taught at the Baltimore Association for the Moral and Intellectual Improvement of the Colored People, now Bowie State University.
 In March 1866, the school was attacked and burned to the ground.
 He continued to work for the organization until May.
 That month he returned to Virginia, working for the American Missionary Association at Providence Church in Norfolk County, Virginia.
 It established schools across the South.
 At this time, he became more active in politics.
 In Virginia, Cromwell became involved in public affairs.
 In 1867, Cromwell was in the U.S. District Court Jury Pool and served on the jury on several cases of government officials.

 On April 17, 1867, he was a delegate to the Republican convention in Richmond, Virginia, and again to the Republican State convention in Richmond, Virginia, in August.
-Later that year, he attended the Virginia Constitutional Convention, where he was elected clerk.
+Later that year, he attended the Virginia Constitutional Convention and was elected clerk.
 In 1869, Cromwell returned to teaching and was an eyewitness to the assassination of Joseph R. Holmes, a fellow member of the Constitutional Convention and a candidate for the Virginia House of Delegates.
 In 1869 and 1870, he taught at a grade school in Withersville, Virginia.
 In 1870 Cromwell returned to Richmond as principal of a black school held in Dill's Bakery.
 In the summer of 1871, he taught a term in Southampton County.

 Cromwell was a strong advocate of black-owned businesses and encouraged black economic success.
 He believed black people should try to frequent black-owned businesses.
 Cromwell was considered an important statistician and historian later in his life.
 He had great contempt for efforts to minimize the cost of slavery to blacks in America and focused significant attention on slave insurrections.